-- 1. In these regulations, the term 'examination' also refers to 'component examination', with the exception of Articles 15, 17 and 20. - 2.
+- 1. In these regulations, the term 'examination' also refers to 'component examination', with the exception of Articles 15 (paragraph 1), 17 and 20 (paragraph 1,2,3,6) - 2.
 A written or oral examination may also be taken digitally and/or online.
 In these regulations the term examination is also taken to mean a digital and/or online examination, unless stated otherwise in these regulations.